chamilo/chamilo-munin/README.md

 To run the following scripts, you will need:
 * a working munin-node installation
 * the PHP CLI (Command Line Interface) interpreter installed (check that just by launching "php -m" from the command line - if it gives you a list of modules, you're good to go)
+* support for PHP's PDO extension
 * Chamilo 1.9.x, 1.10.x or 1.11.x folders (should work with version 2.0 as well, but not guaranteed) located in /var/www/[something]/www/.
 If this isn't the structure of your directories, you'll have to change the first variables in all &#95;munin.php files)
 * to be logged in as administrator (root) or issue all commands with the "sudo" prefix.
 This is because most of the commands below are actually administration commands, so most of them require administrator privileges

-If your configuration doesn't put the Chamilo folders in /var/www/[something]/www/, at this stage, you will have to hack the "&#95;munin.php" scripts below to make sure the $bd and $sub variables (around line 50) are configured correctly.
+If your configuration does not put the Chamilo folders in /var/www/[something]/www/, at this stage, you will have to hack the "&#95;munin.php" scripts below to make sure the $bd and $sub variables (around line 50) are configured correctly.

 ## Store this folder somewhere ##